crcn/tandem-old/docs/dsl.md

 - look into i18n
 - ability to call funcitons with fallback
   - possibly use components for this
+- look into extending preview with modules
+  - would be nice for example to preview i18n strings

 #### DX problems